cloverspark/ASP.NET-DnD-App/timeKeeper.md

 ## Second Semester
 Week one getting group back together and planing next faze<br>
 Week two researching how to add more roles and adding descriptions to races<br>
+Week three troubleshooting, adding descriptions to races and working on css<br>